pointblue/wetland-incentives-bioenergetics/README.md

-Shorebird bioenergetics & Central Valley habitat incentives
+Shorebird bioenergetics and Central Valley habitat incentive programs
 ================

-This repository is for a study of the contribution of shorebird habitat incentive programs in the Central Valley (e.g. Bird Returns, WHEP) to shorebird bioenergetics, particularly during both dry and wet years from 2013-14 through 2016-17.
-The intention is to estimate the contribution of these incentive programs to meeting Central Valley Joint Venture population objectives and reducing shorebird energy shortfalls during the non-breeding season.

-**Authors:** Greg Golet, Kristen Dybala, Matt Reiter, Kristin Sesser, Mark Reynolds, Rodd Kelsey

-## STATUS:

--   Analysis complete
--   GitHub repository up-to-date
--   Manuscript draft complete
+This repository contains the data and code in support of the
+publication:

+Golet G, Dybala KE, Reiter ME, Sesser KA, Reynolds M, Kelsey R.
+Shorebird food energy shortfalls and the effectiveness of habitat incentive programs in record wet, dry and warm years.
+Ecological Monographs.